bark-community/bark-members-bot/README.md

 - `/purchase`: Initiates a BARK Token purchase transaction.
 - `/sell`: Initiates a BARK Token sale transaction.
 - `/swap`: Initiates a token swapping transaction between BARK Tokens and other cryptocurrencies.
-- `/donate` : Donation and charitable features
+- `/donate`: Initiates a donation and charitable contribution transaction.
 - `/wallet`: Retrieves wallet balance and transaction history for a user.
 - `/market`: Retrieves real-time market data for BARK Tokens.